dfelinto/blender-manual/modifiers/generate/bevel.rst

 :guilabel:`Angle`

    This button will only bevel edges where faces make sharp angles.
-When selected, it displays the :guilabel:`Angle` numeric field, used to set the angle above which an edge will be beveled (it is in fact the complementary angle, i.e. ``180- -(angle between faces)``\ ).
+When selected, it displays the :guilabel:`Angle` numeric field, used to set the angle above which an edge will be beveled (it is in fact the complementary angle, i.e. ``180 - (angle between faces)``).
    When the angle between meeting faces is less than the angle in the slider box, a bevel on those specific edges will not be applied.
 Similarly, when the angle between two edges is less than this limit, the vertex is not beveled.

 .. figure:: /images/Manual_CZ_BevelModifier_Weight_IF.jpg